-The extent of a company's economic nexus with a country is generally irrelevant in the determination of its place of effective management.
+The extent of a company's economic nexus with a country is generally not relevant in the determination of a company's place of effective management.
 However, this factor may be considered circumstantial and given some weight in cases where other factors are inconclusive.